Our 15-day hiking and climbing tour offers hiking and climbing the best of Ecuador’s volcanoes.

 We rope up for protection and safety from crevasses and also to provide protection on the steeper sections.
 The ascent normally takes between six to seven hours and the descent, two to three hours.

-From the hut it takes us about two hours to walk to our camp at 5,050m /16,564ft, where we spend the afternoon preparing for the climb the next day.
+From the hut it takes us about two to three hours to walk to our camp at 5,350m /17,300ft, where we spend the afternoon preparing for the climb.

 We will all help with carrying equipment to the camp.
 Porters will help carrying the tents and water.
 Night camping.